 properly Thomas Hamilton's background and their failure to take

 children and their teacher in Dunblane primary school might not

-have happened if the police had
+have happened if the police had done their duty.

-failure to remove these weapons, this terrible tragedy would not have
+culpable failure to remove these weapons, this terrible tragedy

-last licence in 1995 which armed him for
+rubber-stamped Hamilton's last licence in 1995 which armed him for

 of having exercised extremely poor judgement in rejecting a memo

 now assistant chief inspector of constabulary, had insisted during